LennartFr/customer-loyalty-program/README.md

 The `composer archive create` command in `package.json` has created a file called `clp-network@0.0.1.bna`.

-## Step 3. <a href="https://github.com/LennartFr/customer-loyalty-program/blob/master/Composer.md"> Work with the BNA file in the Hyperledger Composer: </a>
+## Step 3. <a href="https://github.com/LennartFr/customer-loyalty-program/blob/master/Composer.md"> Work with the BNA file in the Hyperledger Composer </a>

 ## Step 4.
 Deploy the Business Network